trey-rosius/package-delivery-microservice/README.md

 ### Package Pickup Endpoint

 `@app.get('/v1.0/publish/packages/send/{package_id}')`
-This endpoint is executed when a user demands their package be picked up by a delivery agent.
+This endpoint is executed when a user(Customer) needs their package to be picked up by a delivery agent.

 Inside this funciton, 3 things happen.

 1. Firstly, we get the package id and retrieve the entire package item